carlos-montiers/enhancedbatch/docs/behaviors/string-continuation.md

 ---

-Enhanced Batch add a feature to the echo command.
+Enhanced Batch provides you a enhanced form of line continuation.

-## String Continuation
-You can echo a long string using multiple lines.
 Note: this feature only works using batch files and not in the command line.

+For example, you can echo a long string using multiple lines.

 ```
-echo "A long string "^
+echo "A long string "^+
-               "spread across "^
+               "spread across "^+
                "multiple lines."
 "A long string spread across multiple lines."
 ```